Victoria Riverside

 Victoria Riverside is a residential development in the Red Bank area of Manchester, England.
 It comprises 634 homes across three towers linked by podiums: the 18-storey City View, the 26-storey Park View and the 37-storey Crown View.
 The towers were designed by Hawkins\Brown architects.
-At a height of 119 m, Crown View is the 15th-tallest building in Greater Manchester as of August 2025.
+At a height of 119 m, Crown View is the 18th-tallest building in Greater Manchester as of August 2026.

-The development is a joint venture between the developer Far East Consortium and Manchester City Council and is one of the first to be constructed within the wider Victoria North masterplan to build 15,000 homes over 15–20 years.
+The development is a joint venture between the developer Far East Consortium and Manchester City Council, and is one of the first to be constructed within the wider Victoria North masterplan to build 15,000 homes over 15–20 years.

 History

 Planning

 A planning application for three towers was submitted to Manchester City Council in May 2020, as part of the then-named Northern Gateway masterplan.
 Planning approval was obtained in January 2021.
 In March 2021, the masterplan area of which Victoria Riverside was to form part was renamed Victoria North.

+The Victoria Riverside development occupies the former Angelgate site, a project that encountered significant difficulties and controversy following the collapse of both the developer, Pinnacle, and the main contractor, PHD1.